jingangdidi/chatsong/README.md

 - ​🌐​ Support web search and urls
 - ​📤​ Support upload and parse zip, html, pdf, and text file
 - 💻​ Support add local model in config.txt (e.g. provide by llama-server)
-- ✨ Markdown support: code highlight, mermaid
+- ✨ Support markdown and code highlight
-- 📊 Support counting the token usage for each conversation
+- 📊 Support counting the token usage for each conversation and message
 - 💰 Support setting how many contextual messages to include in each query, greatly saving token usage

 ## 🚀 Quick-Start